HashNuke/firebrick/deployment/README.md

 * You have a remote server
 * You can SSH into the remote server as `root` user with your SSH key located at `~/.ssh/id_rsa` or `~/.ssh/id_dsa`
+* You have this `deployment` directory as your working directory

-## Setup/update Firebrick
+## Usage

+### Setup an inventory file

-Replace `1.2.3.4` in the following with your server's IP address
+Edit the text file called `inventory` in this directory and replace the example IP addresses with your own.
+Add one IP per line.

+### Setup/Update

+Assuming the path to the inventory file is `/foo/bar/inventory`

-* To setup: `ansible-playbook setup.yml --extra-vars="target=1.2.3.4"`
+* To setup: `ansible-playbook setup.yml`
-* To update: `ansible-playbook update.yml --extra-vars="target=1.2.3.4"`
+* To update: `ansible-playbook update.yml`

 ### Setup the following DNS records